Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 3

 “Patch” accents of orange, flam-

-ing scarlet, brilliant .lues, yellow
+ing scarlet, brilliant blues, yellow

-and in the scarfs, sweaters
+and greens in the scarfs, sweaters

 and berets brighten the neutral